Radiotherapy

 • needing your bladder to be full or empty

-Your radiotherapy team will want to take scans in exactly the same position that you’ll be in when you have your radiotherapy treatment.
-During the planning scan, they may:
+Your radiotherapy team will want to take scans in the exact same position that you’ll be in when you have your radiotherapy treatment.
+During your planning scan, they may:

 • use cushions and other equipment to support you

-• tattoo tiny dots on your skin to show you’re in the right position for your treatment
+• draw tiny dots on your skin to show you’re in the right position for your treatment

-• fit you with a special plastic mask if you’re going to have radiotherapy to your head or neck
+• fit you with a plastic radiotherapy mask if you’re going to have radiotherapy to your head or neck

-It may take up to a couple of weeks to plan treatment with external beam radiotherapy after having your scan.
+It may take anything from a few hours to a few weeks to plan radiotherapy treatment with external beam radiotherapy after you have your scan.

-Your doctor may also take X-rays or CT scans at the start of each of your radiotherapy sessions.
+Your doctor may also take X-rays, MRI scans, or CT scans at the start of each of your radiotherapy sessions.
 This is called image-guided radiotherapy.
 You may need to have these scans with some types of cancer, such as lung cancer – when the area being targeted with the radiotherapy moves every time you breathe.
 Image-guided radiotherapy helps your doctor:

-• make sure you’re in the best position for your treatment
+• make sure you’re in the best position for your radiotherapy treatment

 • target the right area more accurately, giving better results and fewer side-effects

-Sometimes, your doctor may implant little metal markers (‘seeds’) before you begin your radiotherapy.
+Sometimes, your doctor may implant little metal markers (called seeds) before you begin your radiotherapy.
 This can help to show up the target area on an X-ray during treatment.

 Internal radiotherapy (brachytherapy)